Yoneda's lemma for internal higher categories: Left fibrations and Yoneda's lemma

-is cartesian. \end{corollary} \begin{proof} On account of the Segal conditions, a cartesian square between categories in $\BB$ is cartesian if and only if it is cartesian on level $0$ and level $1$, hence the claim follows from the observation that the square in the statement of the corollary is trivially cartesian on level $0$ and recovers the square from proposition~\ref{prop:conservativeCharacterization} on level $1$. \end{proof} \begin{corollary} A functor $\I{C}\to\I{D}$ between categories in $\BB$ is conservative if and only if for any object $d\colon A\to\I{D}$ the fibre $\I{C}\vert_d=\I{C}\times_{A}\I{D}$ is a groupoid in $\BB$. \end{corollary} \begin{proof} If $f$ is conservative, then for any object $d\colon A\to\I{D}$ the map $\I{C}\vert_d\to A$ is conservative as well, hence $\I{C}\vert_d$ is internally local with respect to $\Delta^1\to\Delta^0$ and therefore a groupoid.
-Conversely, if $\I{C}\vert_d$ is a groupoid for any object $d\colon A\to\I{D}$, by choosing $d$ to be the core inclusion $i\colon\I{D}^{\core}\to\I{D}$ one obtains an equivalence $\I{C}\vert_i\simeq\I{C}^{\core}$, hence $f$ is conservative on account of corollary~\ref{cor:conservativeCore}. \end{proof} By using lemma~\ref{lem:localisationsInitial} and corollary~\ref{cor:conservativeFibres}, one now concludes: \begin{proposition} Both left and right fibrations between categories in $\BB$ are conservative.
-In particular, the fibre of a left or right fibration over any object in the codomain in context $A\in\BB$ is a groupoid in $\Over{\BB}{A}$. \end{proposition} \begin{remark} Proposition~\ref{prop:leftFibrationsFibredGroupoids} implies in particular that if $\I{C}\to \I{G}$ is a left fibration in $\Cat(\BB)$ in which $\I{G}$ is a groupoid, then $\I{C}$ is a groupoid as well.
-Conversely, one easily deduces from proposition~\ref{prop:fibrationsExternalCharacterization} that \emph{any} map between groupoids in $\BB$ is a left (and also a right) fibration.
-In particular, this argument shows that both localisation functors $\Fun(\Delta^1, \Cat(\BB))\to\RFib$ and $\Fun(\Delta^1,\Cat(\BB))\to\LFib$ recover the groupoidification functor $\Cat(\BB)\to\Grpd(\BB)$ upon taking the fibre over the final object $1\in\Cat(\BB)$. \end{remark} Equivalences between left fibrations can be detected fibrewise: \begin{proposition} A map $f\colon \I{P}\to\I{Q}$ between left fibrations over a category $\I{C}$ in $\BB$ is an equivalence if and only if the induced map $f\vert_c\colon \I{P}\vert_c\to\I{Q}\vert_c$ is an equivalence in $\Grpd(\BB)$ for any object $c$ in $\I{C}$ in context $A\in\BB$. \end{proposition} \begin{proof} By item~(2) of proposition~\ref{prop:propertiesFactorisationSystems}, the map $f$ is a left fibration itself.
-Therefore $f$ is an equivalence whenever the underlying map $f_0\colon \I{P}_0\to\I{Q}_0$ is one.
-The claim now follows from descent together with the fact that $\I{C}_0$ is canonically obtained as the colimit $\colim_{A\to \I{C}_0} A$. \end{proof}
+is cartesian. \end{corollary} \begin{proof} On account of the Segal conditions, a cartesian square between $\BB$-categories is cartesian if and only if it is cartesian on level $0$ and level $1$, hence the claim follows from the observation that the square in the statement of the corollary is trivially cartesian on level $0$ and recovers the square from Proposition~\ref{prop:conservativeCharacterization} on level $1$. \end{proof} \begin{corollary} A functor $\I{C}\to\I{D}$ between large $\BB$-categories is conservative if and only if for any object $d\colon A\to\I{D}$ in context $A\in\BB$ the fibre $\I{C}\vert_d=\I{C}\times_{A}\I{D}$ is a $\Over{\BBB}{A}$-groupoid. \end{corollary} \begin{proof} If $f$ is conservative, then for any object $d\colon A\to\I{D}$ the map $\I{C}\vert_d\to A$ is conservative as well, hence $\I{C}\vert_d$ is internally local with respect to $\Delta^1\to\Delta^0$ and therefore a $\Over{\BBB}{A}$-groupoid.
+Conversely, if $\I{C}\vert_d$ is a $\Over{\BBB}{A}$-groupoid for any object $d\colon A\to\I{D}$, the fact that $\I{C}_0\simeq \colim_{A\to \I{C}_0}A$ and descent in $\Simp\BBB$ imply that the fibre of $f$ over the map $\I{C}_0\to\I{C}$ is contained in $\BBB$.
+On account of Corollary~\ref{cor:conservativeCore}, the claim now follows. \end{proof} We conclude this section by showing that equivalences between left or right fibrations can be detected fibrewise: \begin{proposition} A map $f\colon P\to Q$ between left fibrations over a simplicial object $C$ in $\BBB$ is an equivalence if and only if for every object $A\in\BB$ and every map $c\colon A\to C$ the induced map $c^\ast P\to c^\ast Q$ is an equivalence in $\Over{\BBB}{A}$.
+In particular, a map between left fibrations of large $\BB$-categories is an equivalence if and only if it induces an equivalence on the fibres over every object in the base $\BB$-category. \end{proposition} \begin{proof} By item~(2) of Proposition~\ref{prop:propertiesFactorisationSystems}, the map $f$ is a left fibration itself.
+Therefore $f$ is an equivalence whenever the underlying map $f_0\colon P_0\to Q_0$ is one.
+The claim now follows from descent together with the fact that $C_0$ is canonically obtained as the colimit $\colim_{A\to C_0} A$. \end{proof}